 The lab engages in many national/international collaborations with emphasis now on the mechanisms and complexes that assemble, repair and regulate these membrane proteins in the first instance, including the first 3D reconstruction of the PSII-affecting protease FtsH (ref: The Plant Cell, 2012).
 Visiting researchers and/or Ph.D. students are welcome to contact the lab.

 I referee publications for many journals, both specialist and well known, for the scientific community.
-I was an Associate Editor of Photochemical & Photobiological Sciences (2005-2009; www.rsc.org/pps).
-I have aided in the revision of the IBID (Biology) 3rd ed. textbook for the International Baccalaureate (2014).
-He has been, concurrently, Staff Representative on Faculty and GM-safety committees, as well as organising a seminar series (26 lectures in 18 months).
-He has sat on a Departmental IT provision committee.
+I was an Associate Editor of Photochemical & Photobiological Sciences (01/2005 to 12/2009; www.rsc.org/pps).
+I have aided in the revision of the IBID (Biology) 3rd ed. textbooks for the International Baccalaureate (2014).
+I have been, concurrently, Staff Representative on Faculty and GM-safety committees, as well as organising a seminar series (26 lectures in 18 months), while sitting on Departmental IT provision committees.
+For the past five years, these skills have turned to being the Careers Liaison Officer for my School's (Department's) biology-degree students (1,650+ individuals) and a management committee member for QMUL's NanoVision TEM/SEM Centre (on the Mile End campus, E1 4NS, London, UK).

-Funding has been from The Royal Society, BBSRC/UK government and Japan's JST/CREST initiative, for which I am very grateful.
+Funding has been gratefully received from The Royal Society, BBSRC/UK government and Japan's JST/CREST initiative.

 All original scientific content within this website is copyright of myself, the relevant authors, institutions and/or the journals that it is published in, as indicated.